andrewt3000/MachineLearning/README.md

 Backpropagation - computes the gradient of the loss function with respect to the weights in the network.

 Gradient descent - Iteratively adjusting the weight by learning rate times the gradient.
 There is batch gradient descent and stochastic gradient descent.
 Batch uses entire dataset and works well for convex errors.
-Stochastic gradient descent uses a single example and works better if there are lots of minima and maxima. sgd often uses mini-batches. sgd is used more often in practice.
+Stochastic gradient descent uses a single example and works better if there are lots of minima and maxima. sgd often uses mini-batches. sgd is used more often in practice for deep learning.

 Number of times to iterate over the training data - Typically you run the program until the training there is no improvement for a long period.
 Hopefully the training and test losses are converging on an acceptablely low error level.
 An epoch means the network has been been trained on every example once.